RockLikeAmadeus/front-end-reference/React/README.md

 Any names are valid, but the convention is `something` and `setSomething`.

 If a component is rendered multiple times, each instance gets its own state.

+## Hooks

+Hooks are functions that start with `use` like `useState()`.
+There are various built-in hooks and you can always write your own.

+Hooks can only be called at the top level of components, or from other hooks (i.e. not in conditions or loops).

+## Sharing Data Between Components

 ## Common Terms: JSX, Redux, Hooks, etc.